-- Build an emergency fund – Having money set aside to cover unexpected expenses has a two-fold benefit.
+Having money set aside to cover unexpected expenses has a two-fold benefit.
 For one, if your car breaks down, you won’t need to use your credit card (and pay the associated interest).
 Secondly, it helps you breathe easier.
-According to the Financial Planning Standard’s Council (FPSC), 42 per cent of Canadians say ‘money’ is the biggest stress in their lives, and it causes people to lose sleep and feel overwhelming stress and anxiety.
+According to the Financial Planning Standard’s Council (FPSC), 42% of Canadians say ‘money’ is the biggest stress in their lives.
+It causes people to lose sleep and feel overwhelming stress and anxiety.
 Knowing that you have something to fall back on will help you relax.

-- Save for your child’s education – If you’re not carrying debt and you feel secure in your savings, investing in an education fund is another smart way to use your 2014 return.
-Contributing to an RESP comes with a 20% federal matching grant on the first $2,500 per child, per year – why not take advantage of the free money?
+If you’re not carrying debt and you feel secure in your savings, investing in an education fund is another smart way to use your 2014 return.
+Contributing to an RESP comes with a 20% federal matching grant on the first $2,500 per child, per year.
+Why not take advantage of the free money?

-- Be good to yourself – If you have already checked off many of these tips, then it probably means that you’ve been spending wisely and living within your means.
+If you have already checked off many of these tips, then it probably means that you’ve been spending wisely.
 If diets can have a ‘cheat’ day, then frugal living can deserve a pause every now and then.
-Reward yourself by using some of your tax return on a want instead of a need and it’ll help you remain motivated to continue on the path to financial fitness.
+Reward yourself by using some of your tax return on a want instead of a need.
+It’ll help you remain motivated to continue on the path to financial fitness.

 About Consolidated Credit Counseling Services of Canada, Inc.: